Nehan-Shanuka/SDGP-CS106-IIT-RMS/README.md

 ### Zip file - Open Steps
 **in new terminal,**
 1. cd backend
+2. npm i
-2. npm run dev
+3. npm run dev
-3.
 **in new terminal,**
 1. cd frontend
+2. npm i
-2. npm run dev
+3. npm run dev

 ### Facilitates the IIT RMS is proposed to provide